Killer whale census shows another down year, with three deaths and two births

 PSI monthly roundup: September 2022

-PSI monthly roundup: September 2022 View the fully formatted newsletter Six things that people should know about ecosystem modeling and virtual experiments Mathematical models running on high-speed computers are being used successfully to describe and predict all sorts of environmental changes, from annual salmon runs to sea-level rise to warming waters in streams, bays and oceans.
-We talked with six experts involved in a variety of ecosystem models.
-Here’s what they said you should know about how models work and why computer simulations are becoming increasingly important to our understanding of the […]
+PSI monthly roundup: September 2022 View the fully formatted newsletter Six things that people should know about ecosystem modeling and virtual experiments Mathematical models running on high-speed computers are being used successfully to describe and predict all sorts of environmental changes, from annual salmon runs to sea-level rise to warming waters in streams, bays and […]

 Six things that people should know about ecosystem modeling and virtual experiments